Illinois Driving Laws for Seniors and Older Drivers

 How to Get a License Reinstated

-For information on how to get back a license that has been suspended or revoked in Illinois, contact the local driver's license facility.
+For information on how to get back a license that's been suspended or revoked in Illinois, contact the local driver's license facility.

 How to Get Parking Placards or License Plates for a Driver with a Disability

-Parking placards and license plates can be issued to drivers who have impaired mobility if a licensed physician, advanced practice nurse, optometrist, or physician's assistant certifies the condition.
+Illinois will issue parking placards and license plates to drivers with impaired mobility.
+To qualify, a licensed physician, advanced practice nurse, optometrist, or physician's assistant must certify your impairment.

 • severe heart or lung disease

-• a diagnosed disease or disorder that significantly limits the use of lower extremities
+• a diagnosed disease or disorder that significantly limits the use of your lower extremities

 • the need to use portable oxygen

-• limited ability to walk without assistance or resting, or
+• a limited ability to walk without assistance or rest, or

-• the loss, or loss of the use of a hand or an arm.
+• the loss (or loss of use) of a hand or arm.

 Learn More About Illinois Driving Rules for Seniors

-The Secretary of State website includes information for Illinois drivers.
-Of special interest is the Senior Citizens page, which includes links to relevant forms and publications related to driving and parking.
+The Illinois Secretary of State's website includes information for drivers of all ages.
+A special senior citizens page provides links to relevant forms and publications related to driving and parking.

 Where to Find a Lawyer for Help